 The proposed rules are being considered to:

-Proposed rules are now open for public comment.
+Proposed rules were signed by the Governor and are effective as of October 2, 2025.
 Please visit the Rules & Regulations page for more information.

 The Board of Psychology was created in 1965 to safeguard the health, safety and welfare of the citizens of Wyoming by ensuring that those individuals licensed or certified to provide psychology services in this state are appropriately qualified.
 The Board operations are fully supported by fees established and collected and relies on no General Fund monies.
 During the 2022 Legislative Session, the Board was granted the authority to license behavior analysts and assistant behavior analysts.